-- Quizzes are designed to assess your progress in meeting the course learning objectives.
+- You may use your textbook, notes, and other resources for your quizzes, but you must do your own work.
+Collaborating with others on the quiz is considered academic misconduct. - Quizzes are designed to assess your progress in meeting the course learning objectives.
 Questions on the chapter quizzes are multiple choice and short answer from material covered in class and the textbook.
 The questions are based on the application of the information you have learned and will test your critical thinking and analytical skills. - Chapter quizzes will be administered online through Brightspace D2L.
 They will be available for several days after we complete the associated chapter in class.
 Make up quizzes will be given for University-approved absences that extend beyond the window to take the quiz. - Quiz questions are randomly selected from a larger set of questions.
 Thus, you may end up with 2 questions that test similar concepts and you will probably not have the exact same questions as another student.
 Don't worry, across all the quizzes, the average difficulty for everyone in the class will be very similar. - You are allowed 2 attempts at each quiz and I use the highest score of the two attempts.
 If you are happy with your 1st attempt score, it is not necessary to take it a second time.
 It is likely that you'll get some of the same questions on both attempts, so it is helpful to view your quiz results to see which ones you got wrong.
 I recommend you take your first attempt after you've read the chapter and think you have a pretty good grasp of the information.
 Then, after you find out which questions you missed, study those topics until you've mastered them and then retake the quiz.
-It's up to you how to best use the opportunity.
-Research on testing suggests that by simply asking students to retrieve information (i.e., testing), they are more likely to remember it.
+It's up to you how to best use the

-- As part of a cumulative testing strategy, each quiz contains questions from prior quizzes.
+- opportunity.
+Research on testing suggests that by simply asking students to retrieve information (i.e., testing), they are more likely to remember it. - Your first attempt at the short answer question is the one that is graded.
+Points from your first attempt are carried over to your 2nd attempt - you don't need to answer it a 2nd time. - As part of a cumulative testing strategy, each quiz contains questions from prior quizzes.
 As such, each subsequent quiz will have more questions (and more time to complete them).
 See further explanation in D2L. - The quizzes are timed.
 The timer begins once you open the quiz.
 If you have technical problems while taking a quiz, such as the network going down or your computer crashing, please complete the quiz at the next possible time.
 You may have a warning that your time has expired, but don't worry, it will still save your answers.
 Then, send me an e-mail explaining why your time went over.
-D2L records all the quiz times. - After the quiz has been automatically graded, you can view the questions you missed. - You may use your textbook, notes, and other resources for your quizzes, but you must do your own work.
-Collaborating with others on the quiz is considered academic misconduct!
+D2L records all the quiz times. - After the guiz has been automatically graded, you can view the guestions you missed.